syncfusion-content/maui-docs/MAUI/Carousel-View/Transformation.md

 ## Set Gap between Items

-The `Offset` property is used to specify the accurate distance between unselected items in  `SfCarousel` panel.
+The `Offset` property is used to define the accurate distance between unselected items in the `SfCarousel` panel in Default mode.

 N> The default value is 20.